1kohei1/1kohei1.github.com/_posts/2015-06-20-hello-world.md

 ---
 layout: post
+permalink: Filter-md-autocomplete-items-without-function
-title: "Filter md-autocomplete items without using functions"
+title: "Filter md-autocomplete items without function"
-description: ""
+description: "This is about filtering items without function in the controller."
 category:
-tags: ["AngularJS", "Angular Material"]
+tags: [AngularJS, Angular Material]
 ---
 {% include JB/setup %}
-This is about filtering shown items without using functions in the controller.
+This is about filtering items without function in the controller.

 {% highlight html %}
 <md-autocomplete md-selected-item="ctrl.sampleValue"